 C3M's Scientific Animation Committee organises internal seminars for researchers,

 invites external experts to C3M, and organises the biennial C3M symposium.

 Internal C3M researchers' seminars are organised monthly by the C3M Scientific Animation Committee.
 They allow to share the expertise of the C3M teams and to encourage cross-disciplinary work between the C3M teams.More

 The C3M Scientific Animation Committee invites national and international experts to share their results with C3M scientists.More

-C3M researchers pool their expertise on topics shared by several teams, such as inflammation, autophagy and the biomechanics of tissues.
+C3M researchers pool their expertise on topics shared by several teams, such as Inflammation and Proteostasis.
 The working groups meet regularly to share their results and knowledge.